AP® Biology Exam Format: All You Need To Know

-Let’s start with the basics of the AP Biology exam.
-It’s a reasonably long one, meaning that it lasts a total of three hours.
-The exam is broken into two main sections — Multiple-Choice and Free-Response.
+Let's start with the basics of the AP Biology exam structure.
+It's a reasonably lengthy one, lasting a total of 3 hours.
+The exam consists of two main sections: multiple-choice and free-response.

 Types of Questions on the AP Biology Exam